JerryHol/bhconfig/README.md

   - added tp scrolls, id scrolls, and keys to be hidden if filtlvl=3
   - Certain useless Rare weapons hidden on filtlvl=2 (non eth only)
   - potion filter sectioned and clarrified for customizability

-# LeBron's BH_Settings.cfg Compared to m81's v1.4
-* show automap on join option
-* Skip NPC quest messages option
-* Show settings option
-* Added screeninfo congif for xp info
-* Rejuv button
-* always view loot option
-* Highlight Chaos Seal bosses/ubers on minimap (purple color)
-* Run tracker info
-* Mustache template for stash export

-# LeBron's BH-classic.cfg
-* has many nice features mentioned above that use the filtlvl and ping lvl's just like the expansion one, but dedicated to classic items only.
-* To be used only in classic mode of Diablo 2.
-* Rename to BH.cfg before use.

-#  dschu012's (Danny's) BH.cfg BETA features
-* Comes with everything on Planqi's 1.9.9(default with Slashdiablo launcher) but with some new features on top such as:
-* Updated Dec 12 2020 (added player count column, session counter)
-* Show Automap on Join
-* permanently show items on ground (press L 1 time to toggle)
-* enhancements to see xp stats of pervious run on top right of screen info
-* Auto skip npc quest messages
-* Hotkey to use rejuv potions from inventory
-* Item mover features fixed with plugy
-* Run tracker - Track xp and drops for your character.
-File saved in `./data/%CHARNAME%.csv`, a folder called `data` in your slashdiablo directory
-* Note: in BH_settings.cfg `Run Details Ping Level` is the ping level of items you want to record (default ping level 4).
-You can add `%notrack%`  in your config if you want to disable tracking of certain  items like charms/gems.
-* More details here about this BH version can be found in dschu012's pull requests [here](https://github.com/planqi/slashdiablo-maphack/pulls)

-# INSTALLATION INSTRUCTIONS
-* Close all Diablo 2
-* Backup your `BH.cfg` file in the diablo 2 folder if you care for your old config
-* In Slashdiablo launcher set Maphack Version to None and Override to  ON
-* Patch/update with Launcher
-* Download `BH.cfg`, `BH-classic.cfg`, `BH_settings.cfg` and `BH.dll` from the releases page [here](https://github.com/BeLikeLeBron/bhconfig/releases/latest) and Put them into your Diablo 2 Slash Diablo folder.
-* Enjoy